Pratt & Whitney PW1000G: Precursors

+The gearbox could handle 50 hp/lb.
+The physical size of the gearbox was 17 in in diameter, or no more than half the gearbox size of the PW-Allison 578-DX propfan demonstrator engine that Pratt & Whitney worked jointly on with Allison in the 1980s.
+The gearbox consisted of 40 components, weighed 500 lb, and shared a 3 usgal oil tank with the rest of the engine.
+The efficiency of the gearbox was 99.7%.
+Eight engines would have been used for certification.

 After several years, the PW8000 project was abandoned.

 Soon afterwards the ATFI project appeared, using a PW308 core but with a new gearbox and a single-stage fan.
 It had its first run on March 16, 2001.
 This led to the Geared Turbofan (GTF) program, which was based around a newly designed core jointly developed with German MTU Aero Engines.

 Geared turbofan (GTF)

-After the budget of NASA on aeronautics research was severely cut at the start of 2006, Pratt & Whitney committed to spend $100 million a year on the geared turbofan (GTF) development for the next generation of single-aisle airliners, focused on the 25,000-35,000 lbf thrust range.

-By then, P&W was supporting 36% of the engines in the Western-operated commercial fleet, compared to CFM’s 33% (growing), GE’s 13%, Rolls-Royce’s 11%, and IAE’ 6% (growing); but it was decreasing as it was mostly based on the older JT8D.
+By 2006, Pratt & Whitney was spending $100 million per year on geared turbofan development for the next generation of single-aisle airliners, and focusing on the 25,000-35,000 lbf thrust range.
+At the time, P&W was supporting 36% of the engines in the Western-operated commercial fleet, compared to CFM's 33% (growing), GE's 13%, Rolls-Royce's 11%, and IAE's 6% (growing); but it was decreasing as it was mostly based on the older JT8D.

-The company was hoping the GTF could cut fuel burn by up to 12% and noise by 31dB compared with then-current engines.
+The company was hoping the GTF could cut fuel burn by up to 12% and noise by 31 dB compared with then-current engines.

 P&W was planning a ground engine demonstration in late 2007, aimed at 30,000 lbf thrust with a 2 m (80 in)-diameter fan.

 The first ground test of the demonstrator was performed in November 2007 at West Palm Beach, Florida.

 In October 2007, the GTF was selected to power the 70- to 90-seat Mitsubishi Regional Jet (MRJ).

 In March 2008, Mitsubishi Heavy Industries launched the MRJ with an order for 25 aircraft from All Nippon Airways, then targeting a 2013 entry into service.

 In July 2008, the GTF was renamed PW1000G, the first in a new line of "PurePower" engines.